7 finding aid(s) found containing the word(s) Intelligence officers.

 Summary:

 Internationalist, intelligence officer, and writer.
-Correspondence, academic papers, newspaper columns, articles, speeches, lectures, newspaper clippings, photographs, and scrapbooks relating to Meyer's activities promoting one-world government after World War II and to his writing career.
+Correspondence, scholarly papers, newspaper columns, articles, books, speeches, lectures, clippings, photographs, legal documents, and scrapbooks pertaining to Meyer's work as an advocate for one-world government, career with the Central Intelligence Agency, and personal life.

 Please note: